augustoicaro/SFD-CNN-TL/README.md

 To install all requirements in the environment use:

 	conda env create -f environment.yml

+Sometimes is needed to create a kernel of the environment to jupyter notebooks:

+	python -m ipykernel install --user --name sfd --display-name "SFD-CNN-TL"

 ### Our F3 Block pre-trained model can be found in:
  	base_model/model.json